saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team and the other table is the customer.
+2. One group is the Microsoft team, the other is the customer.

-3. The Microsoft team presents its proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer.

 4. The customer makes one of the objections from the list of objections.